Main illustration: Adam Avery

 - Go for quantity

 As an illustrator and one who enjoys hand-drawn slides in the workplace, Cindy’s sketched out these rules into reusable assets so they’re handy anytime we do a workshop.
 From feedback I’ve gotten, people seem to respond well to their informal and inherently creative nature – a good way to ease into brainstorming and sketching.
-Feel free to try these out for yourself in your next workshop.
+Feel free to try these out for yourself in your next successful workshop.

 To help get people’s creative juices flowing, it’s also good practice as the facilitator to have a couple of example ideas up your sleeve, so you can start the conversation and spark ideas in other people.
 Ask questions and introduce constraints if people are stuck brainstorming; for example, what if we had a million dollars to solve this problem?
 What if we had to deliver it in two weeks?

 Depending on the group dynamics, sometimes it can be helpful to split the brainstorming into two sections.
 First, spend a few minutes getting everyone to write down their own ideas on Post-its, and then have everyone introduce their ideas to others.
 Or if you’re running a workshop with a larger group, you can have everyone read the Post-its by themselves and vote on which ones they’d like to talk about in more detail.
 Continue to build on top of ideas after everyone has a chance to share their initial thoughts.